|시간 제한||메모리 제한||제출||정답||맞은 사람||정답 비율|

 Then a number m would be picked at random, and Internet access would first be cut off in city 1 (clearly the fairest starting point) and then in every mth city after that, wrapping around to 1 after n, and ignoring cities already cut off.
 For example, if n=17 and m=5, net access would be cut off to the cities in the order [1,6,11,16,5,12,2,9,17,10,4,15,14,3,8,13,7].
 The problem is that it is clearly fairest to cut off Ulm last (after all, this is where the best programmers come from), so for a given n, the random number m needs to be carefully chosen so that city 2 is the last city selected.

 Your job is to write a program that will read in a number of cities n and then determine the smallest integer m that will ensure that Ulm can surf the net while the rest of the country is cut off.

-The input file will contain one or more lines, each line containing one integer n with 3 n Input is terminated by a value of zero (0) for n.
+The input file will contain one or more lines, each line containing one integer n with 3 ≤ n < 150, representing the number of cities in the country.
+Input is terminated by a value of zero (0) for n.

 For each line of the input, print one line containing the integer m fulfilling the requirement specified above.

 3 4 5 6 7 8 9 10 11 12 0

 2 5 2 4 3 11 2 3 8 16